As calls for a wealth tax grow, here's how wide the wealth gap is

 Beside questions of fairness and burden, there is the question of whether democracy is strengthened or weakened by vast income inequality.
 "It's a self-reaffirming cycle.
 With money comes power, power is used to protect itself," Schoenberg said.

-That can bad news for the civil liberties which have traditionally been a check on power, such as speech.
-Last week, Supreme Court Justice Clarence Thomas issued a solo opinion calling for re-evaluating libel law in a way that could make it easier for public figures to win libel cases, which could stifle the press’ ability to hold the powerful to account.
+That can mean bad news for the civil liberties that have traditionally been a check on power, such as speech.
+Last month, Supreme Court Justice Clarence Thomas issued a solo opinion calling for re-evaluating libel law in a way that could make it easier for public figures to win libel cases, which could stifle the press’ ability to hold the powerful to account.

-He's concerned for the health of the American Dream and the chance at the opportunity it gave to people like him, he said.
-"I'm afraid we're losing that."
+He's concerned for the health of the American Dream and the chance at the opportunity it gave to people like him.
+"I'm afraid we're losing that," he said.

-Note: CORRECTION (March 1, 2019, 3:43 p.m.
-ET): A previous version of this article misstated Howard Schultz' position at Starbucks.
-He is a former CEO, not the current one.
-Also, the article misspelled the U.S. Securities and Exchange Commission as the "Security" and Exchange Commission.